If you wish to be informed of activities and news in the context of the QISS project you can join our mailing list through this link.

-QISS was was concretely conceived during at a preliminary meeting at the Slovak Academy of Sciences in November 2018, and took off by the generous donation of a large grant by the John Templeton Foundation, managed by the Center for Space, Time and the Quantum at Marseille, France.
-With this significant development, QISS will support 12 post-doctoral posts, a series of colloquiums and other scientific activities over the period 1st of December 2019 - August 2022.
+QISS begun by the collaboration of the Quantum Gravity Group of the Center for Theoretical Physics and the Laboratory of Informatics and Systems at the University of Aix-Marseille, France.
+It was concretely conceived as a multinational initiative during a preliminary meeting at the Slovak Academy of Sciences in November 2018, and took off by a generous three year grant by the John Templeton Foundation for the period December 2019 - August 2022 awarded to and managed by the Center for Space, Time and the Quantum at Marseille, France.
+With this significant development, QISS will support 12 post-doctoral posts across several countries, a series of colloquiums and other scientific activities over the period 1st of December 2019 - August 2022.

 Recent advances in Quantum Gravity (QG) —the effort to understand the quantum properties of space and time— point to a central role played by the notion of Information: quantum theory gives the